shimonjacobs/dataset/README.md

 # dataset
-Objective: Aligmnent of LIDAR and Optitrack for SAPIENCE
+Objective: extract bounding box information for the mannequin through aligmnent of LIDAR and Optitrack

 Quickstart:
   1. Add to directory the following: